DIPlib/diplib/changelogs/diplib_next.md

   This makes the function efficient for when isotropic growing is required.
 And the function now has a new float parameter, `distance` that determines how far the regions are grown.

+- `dip::ImageRead()` throws a `dip::RunTimeError` instead of a `dip::ParameterError` if the file doesn't exist or is of an unrecognized type.

 - Minimum required version of *CMake* is now 3.12.

 ### Bug fixes